Akbar9705/clash-of-clans-api-php/README.md

-# CLash of Clans API php
+# Clash of Clans API php
 The simplest Clash of Clans library for information about the Clan and its members.

 Usage instruction